Brink-Software/Ibis.Dataservice.Demo/README.md

 ### Update the status of the file

-To update the status of the file you can use the powershell command below. the `dataUrl` field of the notification object is the endpoint base url, combined with status.
+To update the status of the file you can use the powershell command below.
+The `dataUrl` field of the notification object is the endpoint base url, combined with status.
 The `status` is the status of the file.
 The `Ocp-Apim-Subscription-Key` header is used to authenticate the request to the Ibis Erp Service.
 In example, if the `dataUrl` if the notification is `https://dataservice.ibis.nl/public/applications/demoerp/files/8dd5a784-cd09-4068-8c7c-efdeabe95ac3?version=2022-02-16T11:12:56.3052287Z` and the status is `Succeeded` the powershell command would be as follows:

 ```powershell